specialman39824/animation-wrapper/README.md

 > The animation will be loaded via KeyframeSequence Only.

 > [!WARNING]
-> never use this module in production use roblox's animator lollllllllllllllllllllllll
+> never use this module in production use roblox's animator lollllllllllllllllllllllll (specialman39824 wrote this)

 ## Contributors